khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 #### Leaf

 Leaves are the smallest element possible within the tree.
-The title should be as specific as possible about the underlying content (e.g.Charts).
+The title should be as specific as possible about the underlying content (for example, "Charts").
 Leaves should remain tied to a branch.

 ## Demo